 - Entropy and cryptographic coding, testing, and implementation

-- SHIM Fabrication and Development
+- SHIM fabrication and development

 - Preparation of data objects and performance of test-specific initialization

-- Results from the implementation
+- Generation of results from the implementation

 The DoD currently supports dozens of STIGs, each one pertinent to a specific product category.
-In order to achieve listing on the DoDIN APL, your product must adhere to the STIGs relevant to its product type and you are not allowed to decide which STIGs to adhere to – that is determined by DISA.
-Each STIG that is imposed on a product can require a significant investment in time and resources, product changes and enhancements, in addition to the detailed effort spent proving adherence to each.
+In order to achieve listing on the DoDIN APL, your product must adhere to the STIGs relevant to its product type, which DISA will dictate.
+Each STIG that is imposed on a product requires significant investment in time, resources, product changes, and enhancements – in addition to the detailed effort spent proving adherence.

-- IA Lab Tools
+- Information Assurance (IA) Lab Tools

 - Staged STIG Testing